Posts for tag: heel pain

 - Wear comfortable shoes made of soft rubber.

-- Avoid tight and high-heeled shoes that may exacerbate the issue.
+- Avoid tight or thin soled shoes that may exacerbate the issue.

 - Extracorporeal Shock Wave Treatment may also help deal with your persistent heel pain.